NOT-LPC/notlpc-concept/content/_index.md

     color_classes: bg-primary-color-light black
     image: /images/Writing_paperwork.jpg
     copy: >-
-      Following our request for nominations for places on the North of Tyne Local Pharmaceutical Committee (LPC), there were 8 nominations for the 5 places available and consequently, there is an election to decide which of the [8 candidates] (/files/Candidate%20Statements%20NOT%20LPC%20Elections%202018.pdf) will be appointed to the committee.
+      Following our request for nominations for places on the North of Tyne Local Pharmaceutical Committee (LPC), there were 8 nominations for the 5 places available and consequently, there is an election to decide which of the 8 candidates will be appointed to the committee.
 Voting is being being conducted electronically and pharmacy contractors who are not CCA or AIMp members can now vote online.

 published: true
 ---